 – How to take advantage: Use Google alerts to get an email whenever a decision maker is mentioned online, or LinkedIn to find out when they change their profile.
 Consider paid alert services like SalesLoft, or an IT sales intelligence system like DiscoverOrg that provides not only alerts but insights into the IT org structure to see who is calling the shots.

 Projects and initiatives: How about learning when a company is planning a major migration to Microsoft SharePoint Server 2013 or some other key platform?
 One major initiative could potentially spawn 10 or 20 smaller projects, some of which may be right in your wheelhouse.

 – How to take advantage: Again, Google Alerts and SalesLoft can help here with keyword alerts based on what you have to offer.
 Say you’re a rep in Portland, OR; an alert can tell you a company is opening a new office nearby.
 And an intelligence tool like DiscoverOrg takes it to the next level, alerting you to projects before they see the light of day – better than having a brother-in-law working there!

 Identified by marketing: This includes information from marketing campaigns and events, like who visited your site and when, for how long and what they did, or on who checked in at your tradeshow booth.
 So if someone clicks on a pricing sheet two months after downloading a white paper, this should immediately alert a technology sales rep. InsideSale.com reports that if someone is contacted within three minutes of being on your site, their chances of converting are 600 times higher!

 – How to take advantage: Here, marketing automation tools like Pardot, Marketo or Eloqua come into play.
 They tell you every detail about responses to your marketing efforts online and offline.

-Want to find out more about triggers and how to take advantage of them?
+Want to find out more about scoops and how to take advantage of them?
 Click here.